PaulPidou/Post-Erasmus-Trip-ATSP-solver/README.md

 ## Under the hood

-This project was mainly for me the occasion to play around with the Asymmetric Traveling Salesman Problem (ATSP) I solved it thanks to the simulated annealing technique (you can find the code in the atsp.js file)
+This project was mainly for me the occasion to play around with the Asymmetric Traveling Salesman Problem (ATSP).
+I solved it thanks to the simulated annealing technique (you can find the code in the atsp.js file)

 ### Design